Pietro d'Abano: Biography

 Bust of Pietro d'Abano at the University of Padua in Palazzo del Bo, Padua.

+Little is known about his early life, particularly before his studies.
 He lived in Greece for a period of time before he moved and commenced his studies for a long time at Constantinople (between 1270 and 1290).
 Here, he learned the Greek language.
 Around 1300 he moved to Paris, where he was promoted to the degrees of doctor in philosophy and medicine, in the practice of which he was very successful, but his fees were remarkably high.
 In Paris, he began to have issues with the inquisition.
 Here, he became known as "the Great Lombard".
 In 1306, he left Paris and returned to Padua.
 Here, he gained a reputation as a physician.
 In Padua he befriended an older scholar Paolo Tosetti.
-Also an astrologer, he was charged with practising magic: the particular accusations being that he brought back into his purse, by the aid of the devil, all the money he paid away, and that he possessed the philosopher's stone.
+Also an astrologer, he was charged with practicing magic: the particular accusations being that he brought back into his purse, by the aid of the devil, all the money he paid away, and that he possessed the philosopher's stone.

 Gabriel Naudé, in his Antiquitate Scholae Medicae Parisiensis, gives the following account of him:

 Let us next produce Peter de Apona, or Peter de Abano, called the Reconciler, on account of the famous book which he published during his residence in your university.

 It is certain that physic lay buried in Italy, scarce known to any one, uncultivated and unadorned, till its tutelar genius, a villager of Apona, destined to free Italy from its barbarism and ignorance, as Camillus once freed Rome from the siege of the Gauls, made diligent enquiry in what part of the world polite literature was most happily cultivated, philosophy most subtilly handled, and physic taught with the greatest solidity and purity; and being assured that Paris alone laid claim to this honour, thither he presently flies; giving himself up wholly to her tutelage, he applied himself diligently to the mysteries of philosophy and medicine; obtained a degree and the laurel in both; and afterwards taught them both with great applause: and after a stay of many years, loaden with the wealth acquired among you, and, after having become the most famous philosopher, astrologer, physician, and mathematician of his time, returns to his own country, where, in the opinion of the judicious Scardeon, he was the first restorer of true philosophy and physic.
 Gratitude, therefore, calls upon you to acknowledge your obligations due to Michæl Angelus Blondus, a physician of Rome, who in the last century undertaking to publish the Conciliationes Physiognomicæ of your Aponensian doctor, and finding they had been composed at Paris, and in your university, chose to publish them in the name, and under the patronage, of your society.